ctheil/resume/README.md

 ### Personal Projects

-#### Project: Echo
+**PMDB**

-Developed an AI interaction platform using React, TypeScript, and Tailwind, leveraging the OpenAI API.
-Hosted on an EC2 instance with Nginx and Certbot for SSL.
-Improved AI user interactions and provided tools for effective prompt engineering. \
+A social app designed to help users find what to watch next.
+Built with Golang, Postgres, Redis, and React, it supports solo and multi-user sessions, custom watchlists, and streaming service integration.

-#### GoReddit
+**Echo**

-Created a Reddit replica with Golang, Postgres, and Redis, featuring user authentication, post creation, and comment threads.
-Demonstrated backend development skills and database management. \
+An AI interaction platform built with React and the OpenAI API.
+Hosted on EC2 with Nginx and SSL, Echo enhances AI-driven conversations and provides tools for effective prompt engineering.

-#### HomeLab
+**HomeLab**

 Built an automated smart home system using Ubuntu server, Docker, Home Assistant, and custom APIs.
-Streamlined home automation, showcasing server management and containerization skills. \
+Streamlined home automation, showcasing server management and containerization skills.

 ### Additional Skills & Achievments